bgs2018/wsjf/readme.md

-# Simple WSJF Calculator Power-Up for Trello
+# Simple WSJF Calculator Power-Up for Trello - Adapted for Specific Use-Case
+# Original is found at: https://github.com/billhennessy/wsjf

 Hey there

 Many organizations following Scaled Agile Framework use Trello a roadmapping tool.
 This power-up adds a WSJF calculator to your roadmap cards so you and your team can quickly calculate each card's WSJF.

+NOTE that this adapted WSJF calculator only uses business value & complexity to calculate WSJF.
+Business Value presents as the numbers 1..10 but uses the modified Fibonacci values (from 0.5 to 100) in the WSJF calculation.

 Here's how to add the WSJF Calculator to your boards:
 - If your board isn't in a Team, create a Team and move your WSJF board(s) to that team.